Every Tuesday, Smithee presents an article about his own experiences with credit cards and observations about the credit card industry.

 So, I figure now’s an okay time to start getting in the habit of paying off one card in full every month.
 If it means 2% of what I’m charging gets redirected toward our future by way of investments, I can be that smart.
 The problem now is that I have to start learning about investing.
 But 2% back on my monthly charges will probably give me about a year before I have enough to buy a single share of anything.
 Got any advice for me that will still be good a year from now?

-Published or updated December 22, 2008.
+Updated June 24, 2016 and originally published December 23, 2008.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.